openlibhums/memory-alpha/content/pages/support/email-and-reminders/email-logs.md

 > [!NOTE]
 > If your installation does not use Mailgun, but another email service (for example, Googlemail), the coloured dots will not display meaningful status information.

 Janeway can only track events that occur within the system and the configured email service.
-It cannot track what happens after an email leaves that service (for example, if an email is blocked by the recipient’s local mail server).
+It cannot track what happens after an email leaves that service (for example, if an email is blocked by the recipient's local mail server).

 If you suspect persistent email delivery issues, contact your system administrator.